What Is a Debt Validation Letter and When Should You Get One?

 Your debt verification letter should ask for the following details:

-Provide instructions to the debt collector on how they should communicate with you and which contact methods you permit (such as via phone, mail or email), or if you only permit contact through your lawyer.
+Provide instructions to the debt collector on how it should communicate with you and which contact methods you permit, such as via phone, mail or email, or if you only permit contact through your lawyer.
 Limit your own personal information as much as possible and send the letter via certified mail.

-“When you’re sending a debt validation request, do not put any personally identifiable information in your letter beyond your name and the address where you received the collection attempt,” Cohen advised.
+“When you’re sending a debt validation request, do not put any personally identifiable information in your letter beyond your name and the address where you received the collection attempt,” Daniel Cohen said.

 Sample letter of a debt verification request